deep-phenomena/icml2019-workshop-website/README.md

 ## Submission Instructions

+*Submissions are closed!*

-Please submit your paper through OpenReview: [https://openreview.net/group?id=ICML.cc/2019/Workshop/Deep_Phenomena](https://openreview.net/group?id=ICML.cc/2019/Workshop/Deep_Phenomena).
+Please submit your paper through [OpenReview](https://openreview.net/group?id=ICML.cc/2019/Workshop/Deep_Phenomena).

 The main part of a submission should be at most **4 pages** long.
 These first four pages should contain a definition of the phenomena of interest and the main experimental results.
 There is no space limit for references, acknowledgements, and details included in appendices.